 |You get lost while driving to your friend.||It is because you missed the turn.||It is because your friend didn’t give the right directions.|

-The Optimism Test is a short online self-assessment that gives an accurate score of a person’s O.Q. or Optimism Quotient.
-The questionnaire contains ten questions on a 4-point scale.
+The Optimism Test is a short online self-assessment that gives an accurate score of a person’s Optimism Quotient.
+The questionnaire contains 10 questions on a four-point scale.
 The summation of the scores provides an estimate of how optimistic or pessimistic the person is.

 Here is a brief snippet of the form.
 You can take the full test, as well.